 So, they resolved to stay in the hilly area and wait for the Persians to make the first move.

-The Athenians fought hard, but the presence of their own archers swung the combat in their favour.
+The Athenians fought hard, and the presence of their own archers swung the combat in their favour.

 The Persian cavalry commander was killed, and the rest of the horsemen withdrew.